deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 **Nevertheless, some of the accusations they level are more concrete.
 You have been described as a ‘genocidal dictator’ and a ‘Gaoian supremacist.’**

-Modeling is often strenuous work in ways the unfamiliar would never appreciate, and the strain of holding himself under tension is beginning to tire him: His chittering is more weary.
+Modelling is often strenuous work in ways the unfamiliar rarely appreciate, and the strain of holding himself under tension is beginning to tire Daar: His chittering is more weary.

 *“How can I be a Gaoian supremacist when some of my most favoritest [sic] people are aliens?
 I seem to recall a wild ride caught up in the tail of the most biggest [sic] monkey ever, all so we could save his people from laser-wielding death robots!
 Yan Given-man is my* ***friend.*** *And that ain’t even getting into my Human cousins, nor the other ETs I respect.
 So you tell me how I’m any kind of a supremacist.”*